wxgao33/xMarkerFinder/README.md

 candidate_biomarker.txt: the optimal panel of *candidate markers*.
 test_metadata.txt: the clinical metadata of the external test dataset.
 test_profile.txt: the relative abundance matrix of the external test dataset.
-other_metadata.txt: the clinical metadata of samples for other diseases.
+other_metadata.txt: the clinical metadata of samples for other non-target diseases.
-other_profile.txt: the relative abundance matrix of other diseases.
+other_profile.txt: the relative abundance matrix of other non-target diseases.
 - Output files:
-specificity_add_result.txt: AUC values of models constructed with candidate markers in other related diseases.
+specificity_add_result.txt: AUC values of models constructed with candidate markers in other non-target diseases.
 specificity_add_auc.pdf: the visualization of the specificity_result.txt.
 ### Stage 4 Biomarker interpretation.
 #### 10. Biomarker importance.